 The student can informally discuss the complaint with the Trainer.
-At this stage a decision will need to be made by the student whether to use the Complaints and Appeals form to submit a formal complaint.
-The process should follow the Complaints Flowchart, which together with the Complaints and Appeals form, is available on our website http://www.entura.com.au/training/accreditation/rto-student-resources/) or by contacting us directly.
+At this stage, a decision will need to be made by the student whether to use the Complaints and Appeals form to submit a formal complaint.
+The process should follow the Complaints flowchart, which together with the Complaints and Appeals form, is available on our website RTO student resources | Entura or by contacting us directly.